What is a variable rate mortgage and is it a good idea?

 • Discounted rates are usually fixed for 2,3, 5 or 10 years.

-• There is usually a collar, and a cap to how much the interest can increase and fall - the cap and the collar are the upper and lower limits beyond which the rate will not change.
+• There is usually a cap and collar to how much the interest can increase and fall - the cap and the collar are the upper and lower limits beyond which the rate will not change.

-Variable rate mortgages aren't for everyone and it is important to weigh up the advantages and disadvantages of this mortgage type before being tied into a mortgage deal.
+Variable-rate mortgages aren't for everyone and it is important to weigh up the advantages and disadvantages of this type of mortgage before entering into a mortgage deal.

 Pros of variable rate mortgages